 [image-12]NASA's missions, programs and projects are ensuring the United States will remain the world's leader in space exploration and scientific discovery for years to come, while making critical advances in aerospace, technology development and aeronautics.
 Here is what's next for NASA:

-International Space Station
+[image-78]International Space Station

 From developing new air traffic management tools and designing quieter aircraft that fly at supersonic speeds, to writing innovative problem solving software that improves aviation safety, NASA's legacy of nearly a century of aviation research continues.

-[image-126]

-NASA is developing the technologies to enable human and robotic exploration within our solar system and beyond.
-These range from advanced solar electric propulsion and large-scale solar sails to new green propellants and composite cryogenic storage tanks for refueling depots in orbit.
-We are demonstrating the space technologies that will spawn new knowledge and capabilities to sustain our future missions.
+[image-126]To help humans reach an asteroid and Mars, we'll continue to evolve technologies like advanced solar electric propulsion, large-scale solar sails, new green propellants, and composite cryogenic storage tanks for refueling depots in orbit.
+These new space technologies will spawn new knowledge and capabilities to sustain our future missions.

 NASA is conducting an unprecedented array of missions that will seek new knowledge and understanding of Earth, the solar system and the universe.